-- the street: - a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must provide strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - C2 The adaptive re-use of a building must be consistent with the overall character of the building type, its architectural style and its context within the heritage conservation area. - C3 Uses must protect existing shopfronts and street elevations and must not compromise the established pattern and rhythm of frontages and the heritage character of the street. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height in the streetscape. - C5 Development must respect the relationship of building heights to view corridors and the skyline. - C6 New balconies are not encouraged on the Oxford Street frontage other than to reinstate an original awning balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shopfronts.
-Fully glazed shopfronts are not permitted. - Sympathetic use of contemporary design and materials may be considered. - Uncharacteristic elements or structures should be removed, and missing elements reinstated. - The range of colours, materials and finishes of new building work should complement existing heritage and contributory buildings, particularly above the awning line. - Colour schemes are to be appropriate to the individual building and the street as a whole.
-Extreme colour schemes diminish unity and detract from the streetscape, particularly if above the awning line.
+- The ground floor must contain active uses that add to the pedestrian experience on C1 the street: - a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must around strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - The adaptive re-use of a building must be consisted with the overall character of the C2 building type, its architectural style and its context within the heritage conservation area. - C3 Uses must protect existing shopfronts and street elevations and must not compromise the established pattern and rhythm of from ages and the heritage character of the street. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height in the streetscape. - C5 Development must respect the relationship of building heights to view corridors and the skyline. - C6 New balconies are not encouraged on the Oxford Street frontage other than to reinstate an original awning/balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shopfronts.
+Fully glazed shopfronts are not permitted. - C8 Sympathetic use of contemporary design and materials may be considered. - Uncharacteristic elements or structures should be removed, and missing elements reinstated. - C10 The range of colours, materials and finishes of new building work should complement existing heritage and contributory buildings, particularly above the awning line. - Colour schemes are to be appropriate to the individual building and the street as a whole.
+C11 Extreme colour schemes diminish unity and detract from the streetscape, particularly if above the awning line.

-- Colour schemes to the under awning façade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 The diversity of pub buildings and their significant internal and external fabric is to be retained and missing elements reinstated. - 1081 5051 C14 Parapet height and rhythm is to be consistent.
-Parapets should predominantly be masonry. - Infill development should include parapets and roof forms that respect the existing conditions in terms of parapet height, pitch and shape of roofs. - Architectural elements of side elevations are to be retained, restored or reconstructed C16 - C17 Corner sites are to be designed to maintain visual prominence in the street walkale Street.
-This is generally achieved through architectural elements such as parabet walls. - C18 New corner buildings are to address both street frontages. - C19 Awnings are reinstated in the original location, where evidence of the original structure - C20 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C21 New buildings must maintain and reflect: - a) the established patterns and proportions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical façade features such as window heights and widths, bay widths, awning and parapet lines; - c) the established rlythm and pattern in the street arising from the original subdivision pattern; and - d) existing secbacks (generally zero setbacks) to front and side boundaries. - Above awning advertising signs are not permitted. - Signs and advertising must comply with the controls for advertising signs on buildings in Part E of this DCP, Chapter E7 Signage.
+- C12 Colour schemes to the under awning facade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 The diversity of pub buildings and their significant internal and external fabric is to be retained and missing elements reinstated. - C14 Parapet height and rhythm is to be consistent.
+Parapets should predominantly be masonry. - Infill development should include parapets and roof forms that respect the existing C15 conditions in terms of parapet height, pitch and shape of roofs. - and Architectural elements of side elevations are to be retained, restored or reconstructed.
+C16 - C17 Corner sites are to be designed to maintain visual prominence in the street wall of Oxford Street.
+This is generally achieved through architectural elements such as parapet walls. - C18 New corner buildings are to address both street frontages. - C19 Awnings are reinstated in the original location, where evidence of the original structure exists. - C20 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C21 New buildings must maintain and reflect - a) the established patterns and propertions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical facade features such as window heights and widths, bay widths, awning and parapet lines; - c) the established rhythm and pattern in the street arising from the original subdivision pattern; and ) - d) existing setbacks (generally zero setbacks) to front and side boundaries. - C22 Above awning advertising signs are not permitted. - Sighs and advertising must comply with the controls for advertising signs on buildings in C23 epeale Part E of this DCP, Chapter E7 Signage.